jeff-zucker/solid-file-client/README.md

 files will also be deleted, moved, or copied.
 These defaults should be sufficient for most basic usage.

-Solid-file-client makes a special case for access control (.acl) files.
-These files may contain absolute links which will no longer work when the file is copied or moved.
-So solid-file-client, by default, will modify .acl files to change absolute links to relative ones.
-You may skip this modification by setting modifyAcl=false **but** be very careful if you do this, it may result in you getting locked out of your own resources.

-Solid servers provide the possible location of linked resources in the headers of all resources.
-Solid-file-client supports the links=include_possible option to include these possible locations without checking to see if the linked file actually exists.
-The possible locations tell you where to create the linked file if they don't already exist.

-Advanced users can modify how linked files are handled with the withAcl, withMeta, modifyAcl, and links option flags shown below.
+Advanced users can modify how linked files are handled with the withAcl, withMeta, agent, and links option flags shown below.

   * **copyFile(),copyFolder(),moveFile(),moveFolder()**

       * **default**        - .acl and .meta items are copied/moved, acl is modified
       * **withAcl=false**   - .acl items are not copied/moved
       * **withMeta=false**  - .meta items are not copied/moved

-      * **modifyAcl=false** - copy/move .acl without modifications
+Solid servers provide the possible location of linked resources in the headers of all resources.
+Solid-file-client supports the links=include_possible option to include these possible locations without checking to see if the linked file actually exists.
+The possible locations tell you where to create the linked file if they don't already exist.

   *  **readFolder()**